jslone/CudaRaytracer/index.md

 * Finish up final visual features of raytracer.
 * Optimize data structures to organize mesh objects locationally to minimize the amount of computation needed to perform intersections.
-* Gather and analyze framesrate for different scenes and different optimizations.
+* Gather and analyze framerates for different scenes and different optimizations.